Frequently Asked Questions

 How are the stars and grades calculated?

-The respective detail scores are weighted to create grades and rankings for each component (eg. inclusivity, community benefit).
-Each hospital gets a grade rating: A (highest) to D (lowest).
-Hospitals within the top range of scores (approximately the top 25%) get an A, the next 40% get a B, the next 20% get a C, and the last 15% get a D. These component grades are then weighted to create grades for each category (equity, value, and outcomes).
+The respective detail scores are weighted and combined to create grades and rankings for each component (eg. inclusivity, community benefit).
+Each hospital gets a grade: A (highest) to D (lowest) based on their relative performance compared to other hospitals.
+These component grades are then weighted to create grades for each category (equity, value, and outcomes).

 Why did my hospital not receive a composite grade?

-Some small hospitals did not have enough patient stays to reliably calculate their outcomes or cost-efficiency scores (158 hospitals).
+Some hospitals did not have enough patient stays to reliably calculate their cost-efficiency scores (93 hospitals) or did not have data available for two or more equity metrics (17 hospitals).
 These hospitals were not given a composite score, but were still graded on the components for which data were available.

 Why is my hospital missing from the Index?